pconrad/Sample-LaTeX-paper-repo/README.md

 # References
-* Click to see a [List of References](REFERENCES.md)
+* Click to see a [List of References in file REFERENCES.md](REFERENCES.md)
-* To update this list from the BibTeX entries in paper.bib, run the Python script bibtomd.py
+* To update this list from the BibTeX entries in paper.bib, run the Python script bib2md.py